Fenerbahçe S.K. (football): Players with the most appearances

+Team captains

 Support

-Fenerbahçe have developed a strong following since their foundation in 1907.
-They are one of the most popular clubs in Turkey, with about 35% of the fans supporting them, and the most popular in Istanbul and Ankara.
-They have a large fanbase throughout the country, in Northern Cyprus, Azerbaijan and in the Turkish diaspora.
-Since the rebuilding of the Şükrü Saracoğlu Stadium, Fenerbahçe's average attendances have been among the highest in Turkey.
+Fenerbahçe has built a massive fanbase since its establishment in 1907, ranking among the most widely supported clubs in Turkey.
+Approximately 35% of Turkish football fans back Fenerbahçe, making it the most popular club in Istanbul and Ankara.
+Their influence extends beyond Turkey, with passionate supporters in Northern Cyprus, Azerbaijan, and various Turkish diaspora communities.
+Thanks to the redevelopment of Şükrü Saracoğlu Stadium, the club consistently boasts some of the highest attendance figures in Turkish football.

-Fenerbahçe have several supporter organisations, including Genç Fenerbahçeliler (GFB), Kill For You (KFY), Antu/Fenerlist, EuroFeb (Fenerbahçe supporters in Europe), Group CK (Cefakâr Kanaryalar), 1907 ÜNİFEB, Vamos Bien, and SUADFEB.
-Many fanzines, blogs, podcasts, forums and fan websites have been dedicated to the club.
+The club’s supporters are organized into various groups, including Genç Fenerbahçeliler (GFB), Kill For You (KFY), Antu/Fenerlist, EuroFeb (a group for fans in Europe), Group CK (Cefakâr Kanaryalar), 1907 ÜNİFEB, Vamos Bien, and SUADFEB.
+Beyond official fan organizations, numerous fanzines, blogs, podcasts, and forums are dedicated to covering Fenerbahçe.